 We stopped at a Japanese Style resort called Ploy River Kwai Guesthouse.
 We are first greeted by this young gay fellow who shows us around the place with such a delightful sense of humor and panache… he points to the mini fridge as the big seller and waves his hips and arms like game show Vana White, pointing to it… “And it comes with the mini fridge!” we said SOLD!

-Mini Fridge behind Jim kept our water cool and the bed is up on a platform.
+Mini fridge behind Jim kept our water cool.
+The bed BIG and is up on a platform.
+Nice place and we liked the people here too. |

-The shower is completely outside but there is privacy.
+The shower is completely outside but there is privacy. |

-The toilet is partially outside with the shower on the other side of this partial wall.
+The toilet is partially outside with the shower on the other side of this partial wall. |

 The bathroom has a flush toilet, toilet paper, sink and shower which is set up outside our room and inside our very own walled garden.
 When we do go to the bathroom… there is always a need to step over a row of marching sugar ants and watch out for the large centipede who lives in the corner of the shower.

-Sharing the shower with a large centipede!
+Sharing the shower with a large centipede! |

-Ploy River Kwai Lounge area
+Ploy River Kwai Lounge area |

 It was nice to sit out on the Ploy River Kwai guesthouse veranda and here is where we meet people from all over the world and chat while looking over an inlet of the River Kwai.
 When we first arrived I was looking at the water to notice what I thought to be a small crocodile but later was told that this is the town’s lizard… at times the lizard will take a stroll through town for a walk hissing at everyone.

-View from the veranda lounge of the River Kwai
+View from the veranda lounge of the River Kwai and where the large lizard lives and hunts. |

 River Kwai view from the veranda lounge.
-There was long tail power boats travelling along the river,
+The long tail power boats are traveling up and down transporting people and goods. |

 One day while I was hanging out in the veranda lounge, I took up a conversation with a most incredibly beautiful older Thai woman at the Ploy River Resort.
 She introduces herself as nickname Nid (actual name Benjawan Chakrabandu).
 We chatted about travels around the world and politics.
 Eventually, she asked us to join her at the table for further conversations.

-Breakfast with Nid, Grandchild, and Jim
+Breakfast with Nid, Grandchild, and Jim |

 Later we find out Nid served the Queen of Thailand as a Lady in Waiting for 21 years and she is the fifth daughter of the Prince of Thailand.
 Educated in Paris, Nid herself is royalty and it turns out that the manager woman of the resort and the gay fellow we met where all the families’ servants.
 The young child in her arms is her granddaughter who is also a princess.

-Grandmother Nid and Grandchild at Breakfast time!
+Grandmother Nid and Grandchild at Breakfast time! |

 The granddaughter was constantly under watch with the older servants and attended like a sister by the younger servants.
 The servants are people who are family connected from one generation to the next to serve the Royal families of Thailand.
 These servants are on a higher status than say a hired employee.
 Nid’s son, Prawee had this small resort built as an investment and at times an inconspicuous place for all of them to stay outside of Bangkok.